 - Alaska has great airline partners, so it can be lucrative to fly their partner airlines and then credit miles to Alaska

 - The number of miles you can earn for travel on some partner airlines is pretty incredible; for example, for discounted British Airways business class you earn 150% elite qualifying miles and 250% redeemable miles, and this doesn’t include the elite mileage bonus, which can be up to an additional 125%

-It used to be that you had to email Alaska Airlines to request a status match, though they now have a dedicated status match website.
-There you’ll be asked to select the status you want to match, enter your Alaska Mileage Plan info, and a screenshot with the account info for the program you’re matching from.
+Alaska Mileage Plan has a dedicated status match challenge website.
+There you’ll be asked to select the status you want to match, enter your Alaska Mileage Plan info, and provide proof of your status with a competitor.